mosaicml/composer/docs/source/trainer/artifact_logging.rst

 :class:`~composer.loggers.logger.Logger` will invoke this method for all LoggerDestinations.
 If no LoggerDestination implements this method, then artifacts will not be stored remotely.

-Because LoggerDestinations can both generate and store artifacts, there is a potential for a ciruclar dependency.
+Because LoggerDestinations can both generate and store artifacts, there is a potential for a circular dependency.
 As such, it is important that any logger that generates artifacts (e.g. the Tensorboard Logger) does not also attempt to store artifacts.
 Otherwise, you could run into an infinite loop!